 The consolidated financial statements include all domestic and foreign subsidiaries in which the Company maintains an ownership interest and has operating control.
 All intercompany accounts and transactions have been eliminated.

 Use of Estimates:

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 The functional currency of the Company's foreign subsidiaries is the local currency.
 Balance sheet accounts for foreign subsidiaries are translated into U.S. dollars at exchange rates in effect at the consolidated balance sheet date.
 Gains or losses that result from this process are recorded in accumulated other comprehensive income (loss).
 The revenue and expense accounts of foreign subsidiaries are translated into U.S. dollars at the average exchange rates that prevailed during the period.
 Gains and losses from foreign currency transactions are recorded in other income (deductions), net.

 Cash and Cash Equivalents:

-The Company considers all investments purchased with a remaining maturity of three months or less to be cash equivalents.
+For purposes of the consolidated statements of cash flows, the Company considers all investments purchased with a remaining maturity of three months or less to be cash equivalents.
 The carrying amount of cash and cash equivalents approximates fair value due to the short-term maturities of these instruments.